USASOC Links

 Educational.
 Institutions of education, including preschools, elementary or secondary schools and institutions of higher learning, qualify as educational institutions.
 The records must be sought in furtherance of scholarly research.
 Educational requesters pay only duplication fees, unless it is determined that fees are waived or reduced in the public interest.
 The first 100 pages are provided at no cost.

-Non-Commercial Scientific.
-A non-commercial scientific institution is operated solely for conducting scientific research.
-The records must be sought in furtherance of scientific research.
-Like educational requesters, these requesters pay only duplication fees, unless it is determined that fees are waived or reduced in the public interest.
-The first 100 pages are provided at no cost.
 News Media.
 A representative of the news media is a person actively gathering news for an entity organized and operated to publicize or broadcast news to the public.
 News media pay only duplication fees, unless it is determined that fees are waived or reduced in the public interest.
 Again, the first 100 pages are provided at no cost.

 "Other" Requester.
 Requesters who do not qualify in another category are considered "other" requesters, and normally make requests for agency records for their personal use.
 "Other" requesters receive two hours search, all review costs, and the first 100 pages at no cost.